 There have been many versions of both connectors over the years, with standards regularly leapfrogging each other as bandwidth improved to support higher resolutions and frame rates, new features, and advanced compression technologies.

 In late 2020, the difference between DisplayPort and HDMI very much depends on which versions you're discussing.
 The two most commonly available standards are DisplayPort 1.4, and HDMI 2.0.
-Although you'll find more devices that support HDMI than DisplayPort, in this context the answer to the question, 'is DisplayPort better than HDMI,' is an emphatic, yes.
+Although you'll find more devices that support HDMI than DisplayPort, in this context the answer to the question 'is DisplayPort better than HDMI' is, emphatically, yes.

 HDMI 2.1 more than doubles the maximum bandwidth to 48Gbps.
-That opens up support for 4K resolution at 144Hz, or 8K at 30Hz – and far more besides if you employ Display Stream Compression (DSC).
+That opens up support for 4K resolution at 144Hz or 8K at 30Hz – and far more if you employ Display Stream Compression (DSC).